kkm000/openfst/README.md

 examine changes in a particular file.

 We try to keep changes to an absolute minimum.
-Most of them are due to incompatibilities between gcc and cl, and only a minor portion is due to the difference between platforms.
+Most of them are due to incompatibilities between the gcc and cl compilers, and only a minor portion is due to the differences between the Linux and Windows platforms.

 ## Maintainers